Q1. How do I get my ballot?

 Q3.
 I use a walker and have great difficulty walking long distances without sitting down to rest.
 My polling place is in a building that has designated accessible parking and an accessible entrance.
 However, the actual polling place within the building is located a significant distance from the entrance closest to the parking lot.
 What can I do?

 A3.
 If you prefer to cast your ballot in person, rather than vote by mail, you might consider informing your county clerk about this problem.
+Please contact your local county election official.
 They may be able to relocate the polling location within the building.
 If this isn't feasible, they may be able to place a chair or bench along the route so that you can rest.

 Q4.
 I have a reading disability and have trouble reading and understanding what is printed on my ballot.
 I would like to be able to vote privately and without help.
 What are my rights?

 A4.
 The federal Help America Vote Act (HAVA) and Colorado laws require that voters with disabilities be able to cast their vote privately and without assistance.
-Each county has purchased accessible voting machines to be used in every polling place election.
-These new voting machines use assistive and adaptive technology to provide the opportunity for voters with a wide range of disabilities to vote privately and independently.
+Each county has purchased accessible voting machines to be used in every polling location.
+These voting machines use assistive and adaptive technology to provide the opportunity for voters with a wide range of disabilities to vote privately and independently.

 Q5.
 I have a mental disability.
 Are there any restrictions on my right to vote in Colorado?